-To receive alerts for volunteer opportunities to help out with our volunteer needs both in the shop and in our community, please fill out our Volunteer Sign-up Form.
+To receive occasional alerts for volunteer opportunities to help out with our volunteer needs both in the shop and in our community, please fill out our Volunteer Sign-up Form.

 BECOME A BOARD MEMBER!

 Board members make decisions about the direction of the organization's activities, events, and shop.
 Board members are usually recruited from organization members and active volunteers.

 Current Board Members